Anal Cancer Treatment (Patient)

 These and other symptoms may be caused by anal cancer.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

 Tests that examine the rectum and anus are used to detect (find) and diagnose anal cancer.

 The following tests and procedures may be used:

 Certain factors affect the prognosis (chance of recovery) and treatment options.

 The prognosis (chance of recovery) depends on the following:

 eMedicineHealth Public Information from the National Cancer Institute

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER

 This information is not intended to replace the advice of a doctor.
 Healthwise disclaims any liability for the decisions you make based on this information.